 Sugar High Productions

-This is Fantail Creative’s division of projects that are conceptualised and created by Emma, often in collaboration with other, outstanding creatives.
-These are in-house productions such as tourable cabarets, immersive shows, roving characters etc. These differ from artistes who have their own acts that we would recommend for your event.
+Fantail Creative’s division of projects that are conceptualised and created by Emma, often in collaboration with other, outstanding creatives.
+These are in-house productions such as tour-able cabarets, immersive shows, roving characters etc. These differ from artistes with their own acts that we would recommend for your event, or commissioned productions for a client .

-Synonymous with unique Cabarets, Sugar High’s rollercoaster of wild acts has gained a significant following, with high-calibre shows that both challenge and entertain its audience.
+Synonymous with unique Cabarets and physical theatre, Sugar High’s rollercoaster of wild acts has gained a significant following, with high-calibre shows that both challenge and entertain its audience.

 Splore Festival Cabarets

-A highlight of the festival, Saturday night’s extravaganza of outrageous talent explodes onto the ‘Naked Eye’ stage to a packed-out and costumed crowd.
+A highlight of the festival, Saturday night’s at Splore has been synonymous with its legendary Cabaret since 2006.
+An extravaganza of outrageous talent that explodes onto the ‘Naked Eye’ (aka Living Lounge) stage to a packed-out and costumed crowd.
 Different each year, the show can adapt to other venues / demographics / durations / budgets, or a new Cabaret can be designed to suit.
-Nudity, marshmallow canons and giant birthday cakes are recommended
+Nudity, marshmallow canons and giant birthday cakes are recommended.

 “The Cabaret was late on the Saturday night and was epic.
 A mixture of sexy and sensual performances, comical delights, and simply unbelievably talented people.
 The show made for 2 hours of fabulous performances that left everyone in the audience holding their breath at times, feeling hot under the collar or simply in awe.”
 Thatfestivalblogger.com